SpectralDragon/LiteRoute/README.md

 **Second case:**

-But this way can't be flexible, for that has `customTransition()` method.
+But first way can't be flexible, for that has `customTransition()` method.
 This method returns `CustomTransitionPromise`, who can't be changed with `TransitionPromise` ways.
-CustomTransitionPromise is class, who return method flexible settings your transition, but for this transition flow, you should be implement your transition logic, and call `them(_:)` of `push()` method for activate transition.
+CustomTransitionPromise is class, who return method flexible settings your transition, but for this transition flow, you should be implement your transition logic, and call `them(_:)` or `push()` method for activate transition.

 Example: